 Like to know more?

-If you'd like to know more about how the super rules affect your retirement savings, speak to your financial adviser.
-And if you don't have one but are after some advice, you can call AMP on 131 267 or use our find an adviser search function.
+If you'd like to know more about how super and pension rules could affect you, speak to your financial adviser.
+If you don't have an adviser and are after some advice, you can call AMP on 131 267 or use our find an adviser search function to locate one nearby.